tools-for-things-and-ideas/tools-for-things-and-ideas.github.io/_posts/2019-03-14-ventrilio.md

 ```python
 sudo chmod 666 /dev/ttyUSB0
 ```
-Then run this example Python code to check if everything connects.
+Then run this example Python code to check if everything works.
+If you're working on a mac use mask for OSX as written below.
+For Linux, use port found with commands above.

 ```python